Same-day or next-day? Transparent time-dependent shipment pricing for e-fulfillment: Model

-The random processing capacity $B_t$ provided at time $t \in \mathbb{N}_0$ determines the system's capability of fulfilling these orders.
-It gives the number of orders that can be completely processed at time $t$.
-The random variables $B_t$, $t \in \mathbb{N}_0$ are i.i.d., specified by the discrete generally-distributed processing capacity per time interval~$B$:
+We model the order fulfillment process as a single-stage system, which includes all substeps of the order fulfillment process.
+Let $K_t$ denote the random \emph{processing capacity} available at time $t\in\mathbb{N}_0$.
+That is, at most $K_t$ orders are processed at time $t$.
+Random variables $K_t$, $t \in \mathbb{N}_0$, are i.i.d., independent of $D_t$, and specified by the discrete generally-distributed random variable~$K$ with support $\mathbb{N}_0$: